coreyreid1403/SilverState/README.md

 - Add new test product to Stripe
 - Add env var to vercel
 - Add test product to local env var
-- Update DonationConstants for team and offset
+- Update Constants for team and offset